dynamsoft-docs/barcode-reader-docs/programming/cplusplus/user-guide.md

 ## Build Your First Application
 Let's start by creating a console application which demonstrates how to use the minimum code to read barcodes from an image file.
-If you want to try out the application to see how it works, download the entire source code and compiled program from [Here](assets/user-guide/dbr-cpp-sample.zip).
+>You can download the entire source code and compiled program from [Here](assets/user-guide/dbr-cpp-sample.zip).

 ### Create a New Project